| AGGIVADID |

 | SPUCKIE |

-A short, stout French bread roll with pointier ends; bigger than a Bulkie roll, but smaller than a Submarine roll.
+A short, stout French roll with pointy ends; bigger than a bulkie roll, but smaller than a submarine roll.
 If memory serves, grilled sandwiches

 | STAHVIN |